Pear Cut Diamonds | Guide, Proportions, L/W Ratio

 Pear Cut Diamonds Fluorescence

-Fluorescence can affect a diamond’s price, potentially providing a cost advantage for budget-conscious buyers.
-While it usually doesn't diminish a diamond’s brilliance, avoiding fluorescence in D-G color diamonds is recommended.
-G color serves as the point where fluorescence becomes neutral, whereas in H and lower color diamonds, medium blue fluorescence can enhance the stone, making it appear whiter by offsetting any yellow tint with its complementary blue hue.
+While it usually does not diminish a diamond's brilliance, avoiding fluorescence in D-G color diamonds is recommended.
+G color serves as the point where fluorescence becomes neutral, whereas in H and lower color diamonds, medium blue fluorescence can enhance the stone's brilliance, making it appear whiter by offsetting any yellow tint with its complementary blue hue.

-"BGM" is an industry term that many consumers are unaware of, and it is not mentioned in GIA reports, meaning it might go unnoticed during a diamond purchase.
 BGM stands for Brown, Green, and Milky—subtle hues that can occur in diamonds regardless of their clarity or color grade, negatively affecting brilliance and fire.
 It’s essential to ask your dealer to check for any BGM characteristics.
 Reputable dealers committed to quality will ensure you receive a stone free from these undesirable traits.

 Pear Cut Diamonds Certification